 Open Source Contributor

 Progress in observability is progress for the industry overall - and we’re pretty transparent about how our tech works.

-Ted Young, Austin Parker, and Isobel (mentioned above!) make up our dedicated open source team.
+We’ve got engineers in several countries making up our dedicated open source team.
 In addition to day-to-day software engineering work, they regularly speak at conferences, engage the community, and host a (free) podcast called On-Call Me Maybe.

 As this article describes, we believe encouraging open source is key to our lives as developers but that tying it directly to a business’s profitability can backfire.